wormholer/KAP-manual/en/config/metadata_jdbc.en.md

 ## Use jdbc to connect other database as metastore
-Kap Plus uses KyStorage to store cube data, therefor hbase only works as a storage for metadata.
-Form Kap-2.4.x, kap supports storing metadata to other databases with jdbc
+KAP Plus uses KyStorage to store cube data, therefor hbase only works as a storage for metadata.
+From KAP 2.4.x, KAP supports storing metadata to other databases with jdbc

 ### Config metadata in the form of jdbc

 Steps below are with the case of mysql:
-1. Install Kap Plus
+1. Install KAP Plus
 2. Create database `kylin` in mysql
-3. In Kap's installation directory, set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to `{metadata_name}@jdbc`, replace `{metadata_name}` as user's metadata name, for example, `{metadata_name}@jdbc`.
+3. In KAP's installation directory, set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to `{metadata_name}@jdbc`, replace `{metadata_name}` as user's metadata name, for example, `{metadata_name}@jdbc`.
 And set configuration items for jdbc, for example, `kylin_default_instance@jdbc,url=jdbc:mysql://localhost:3306/kylin,username=root,password=,maxActive=10,maxIdle=10`.
 All items are as below: